praveen686/ATAR/README.md

 ## [Quick Start Guide to the codebase for New Contributors](TEMPORARY_GUIDE_TO_EARLY_STAGE_CONTRIBUTIONS.md)

-This repository is currently in its early development stage, and while a lot of code has been written, some modules lack proper documentation.
-The aim of this project is to optimize the codebase and convert it into microservices while incorporating good CI/CD practices and automating most tasks along the way.
+This repository is currently in its early development stage, and while a lot of code has been written, it is a soup of concepts and the modules that exist lack proper documentation.
+The aim of this project is to optimize the codebase for a large event-driven program; through the continuous expansion of loosely coupled components/microservices/modules while incorporating good CI/CD practices and automating most tasks along the way.
+Including deployment, maintenance, corrections, and security.
+The topic is trading but only because it is a complex system to study (check), can help us fund this and other projects (check), my last 3 years of paid development hours have consisted of mostly FX, Commodities, and Crypto and thus through this project I am able to expand beyond the simple client requests while reusing the none licenced components (check - this is why is so broken up, I only started from the test scripts and documentation saved over the years ...  you try looking back at code you wrote while learning a domain 😂)

 [TEMPORARY_GUIDE_TO_EARLY_STAGE_CONTRIBUTIONS.md](TEMPORARY_GUIDE_TO_EARLY_STAGE_CONTRIBUTIONS.md)